ISISComputingGroup/ibex_developers_manual/doc/tools/Shared-utility-scripts.md

 - Copy to IOC folder.
 - Takes 4 parameters, the name of the ioc, the number ioc to copy, the first copy to create, and the last copy to make.
 - e.g. `%python3% ioc_copier.py DFKPS 11 12 35`
-- This would copy the danfysik using ioc-11 as the base, and create copies 12 through 35 Found in ibex_utils/ioc_copier.
+- This would copy the Danfysik using ioc-11 as the base, and create copies 12 through 35 Found in ibex_utils/ioc_copier.

 ## GitHub Workflows